alyanser/TCP-Server/README.md

 # TCP-Server
-A pseudo TCP server implemented with Asio library.
+TCP server implementation with Asio library, using SSL/TLS.